 Geoengineering as a Last Resort?

 Because the needed emissions reductions and removals are not occurring fast enough, some scientists, including Dr. Mike MacCracken, have argued that we must begin seriously researching solar radiation management (SRM) and other geoengineering approaches.
-These include technologies to reflect a small portion of sunlight back into space to cool the planet temporarily.
+These include technologies that reflect a small portion of sunlight back into space, temporarily cooling the planet.

 In interviews and writings, Dr. MacCracken emphasizes that while geoengineering is controversial and carries significant risks, it may be necessary to reduce the rate of warming in the near term, buying time for carbon removal strategies like the GCR to take hold.
 He warns that stabilizing global temperatures at 2.5 to 3°C above preindustrial levels is not viable; we are on a dangerous path toward ecological breakdown, and all serious options must be considered.

 SRM is not a substitute for emissions reduction.
 It does not address ocean acidification or remove carbon from the atmosphere.
-But in a world where mitigation is stalling and tipping points loom, it may be the least bad option.
+However, in a world where mitigation is stalling and tipping points are looming, it may be the least bad option.
 The key is to approach such interventions with humility, transparency, and global cooperation.

 A Systems-Based Approach to Climate Restoration